 Q: What if I have health conditions or am overweight?

 A: If you are concerned about your physical ability to take a trip, consult your physician.
 We carry a major medical kit on each trip.
-Please let us know in advance of any medical conditions you may have.
+Please let us know in advance of any medical conditions you may have so that we can create the safest ride for you.
 Your guide can stow any medications, such as allergy meds or inhalers, in a dry bag.
-If you are over three months pregnant we will not take you on a full river trip.
+If you are over three months pregnant we will not take you on a full river trip, but we can offer to take you down the lower less rigorous part of the river.
 We have pfds which have a 58 inch chest measurement.
-Use of drugs prior to or during the trip is forbidden.
+Use of alcohol or drugs prior to or during the trip is illegal and we cannot take you down the river if you are under the influence.
+Magic Falls reserves the right to reschedule or cancel without notice your trip if you show signs of being under the influence of alcohol and/or drugs, you are physically unable to participate in your scheduled trip or Magic Falls feels you are not suited to your scheduled trip.

 Q: Are there age restrictions?

 A: The minimum age is 10 on the upper Kennebec and 8 on the lower section.
 The minimum age for a Kennebec Big Water Trip is 12.
-Twelve is the minimum age for a Dead River highwater release.
+The minimum age for a Dead River high water release is 14.
+Please understand that this is for the safety of your family.

 Q: What should I wear on the raft trip?

 A: For your comfort, you should bring a bathing suit, shorts, wool or polar fleece sweater, hat, and windbreaker.
 Quick-drying nylon clothing is best.
 Do not wear cotton T-shirts, sweatshirts or jeans as cotton remains cold when wet.
 Bring a change of clothes, footwear and towel for after the trip.
 Footwear must be worn at all times on the river.
 Sneakers or soft-soled shoes are good.
 No flip-flops.
 In the spring and fall we require that you wear a wetsuit while on the river.
-You are welcome to rent one of our wetsuits ($15 for full suit, $8 for half and $5 for booties) or to bring your own.
+You are welcome to rent one of our wetsuits ($25 for full suit and $8 for booties) or to bring your own.

 Q: What should I do with my camera and other valuables?

-A: Please do not bring your camera along unless it is waterproof.
+A: Please do not bring your phone or camera along unless it is waterproof.
+The river is known to make cell phones disappear!
 It is going to get wet!
 You can purchase a one-use waterproof camera at our base.
-We have a professional photographer that will take photos of the trip and a video-boater who shoots video along the way.
-You can place an order for a photo or video after the raft trip.
+We have a professional photographer that will take photos of the trip, and you can place an order for a photos after the raft trip!
 We recommend that you lock your valuables in your vehicle.
 We have a safe place for you to leave your keys.

 Q: Should I tip my guide?